CodeYourFuture/CYF-Workshops/projectboard/readme.md

 - What problems are we trying to solve with project boards and tickets?
 - Have you heard of reading from the right to the left?
 And can you explain it to the group?
 - Can you explain the concepts for work in progress?
-- What are work in progress limits and how are they useful?
+- What are work in progress (WIP) limits and how are they useful?
 How should we set them?

-_PS: If no one knows the answers, google it and discuss it_
+_PS: If no one knows the answers, Google it and discuss it_

 ## Exercise (25 min)